samsung

 undefined

 Ok, so far, everything on the OnePlus 15R is quite good, but just like the more expensive OnePlus 15, the biggest disappointment here is the camera.
 Normally, when a phone’s price goes up, you expect the cameras to improve at least a little compared to the previous generation.
 But that hasn’t happened here.
-The cameras on the OnePlus 15R are simply not good enough for the price.
-If I had to describe this camera system in just two words, it would be: consistently inconsistent.

 No gallery images available